 Most factoring companies finance your invoices in two installments.
 The first installment covers about 85% of your invoice.
 The funds are usually deposited shortly after processing the invoice.

-The remaining 15%, less the factoring fees, are deposited once your customer pays the invoice.
+The remaining 15%, less the factoring fees, is deposited once your customer pays the invoice.
 Your customer can pay their invoice on their usual terms and do not need to pay faster.

 The second installment settles the transaction.
-Distributors and wholesales typically use factoring regularly.
+Distributors and wholesalers typically use factoring regularly.
 Factoring provides them with reliable cash flow.

 4. Advantages of invoice factoring